 • Add onion and celery to the bacon grease and cook until soft, about 7-8 minutes.

-• Add tomatoes, water, okra, and seasonings.
+• Add tomatoes, water or broth, okra, and seasonings.
 Cook 20-25 minutes, maintaining a simmer and stirring occasionally.

 • Crumble bacon and stir in just before serving.